joeycortez42/MP-Select-Mini-Web/README.md

 But if you want to use the Web UI without an active Internet connection, delete the `webui.html` file and rename `webui-offline.html` to `webui.html`.

 ## Troubleshooting

 Did something break?
 Here's how you can undo the Web UI upgrade.

 1. Turn off the printer.
 Wait about 10 seconds and then turn it back on.
-3. Once it's on, go DIRECTLY to `http://IPAddressHere/up`.
+3. Once it's on and connected to Wi-Fi browse to `http://IPAddressHere/up`.
 4. Just click the "Upload web" button without choosing a file and this will restore the factory web UI.

 ## Credits